Q: I’m interested in sponsoring, where do I learn more?

 Q: Will I receive an attendee list?

-A: All registered attendees are given access to our mobile app a week or two before Gateway where they can connect with others and see who else is coming.
+A: All registered attendees are given access to our mobile app two weeks before Gateway where they can connect with others and see who is coming.
 Only sponsors receive a complete attendee list with contact information after the conference wraps.

 Q: I'm looking for a media kit to spread the word about this conference, where can I find it?

 A: The 2022 media kit is attached here.
+The 2023 kit will be available soon.
 Thanks for sharing!

 Q: How do I get there?